WAL dosyası şu iki işe yarar

 1. WAL dosyası Data File dosyasına göre daha küçüktür

 2. Data File dosyası aslında daha küçük Data Page yapılarına bölünmüştür ama bir işlem bir sürü Data Page dosyasına rastgele yani sırasız bir şekilde dokunabilir.
-Açıklaması şöyle
+Açıklaması şöyle.

 1. So WAL is much smaller than the actual data files, so we can flush them relatively faster.